 » Antequera and Mag-Aso Falls

-The natural disasters affect Bohol Island in Philippines a lot.
+The natural disasters affect Bohol Island in the Philippines a lot.
 Not only the waterfalls were damaged, but other attractions like bridges, churches and many houses were destroyed.
-Driving around the island you can see the scars on the nature and on the urban areas.
+Driving around the island you can see the scars on nature and on the urban areas.

 Although, even after so many problems (earthquake and typhoons) the island is still strong.
-Everything has being rebuilt and people there are so proud of their homeland.
+Everything has been rebuilt and people there are so proud of their homeland.
 My respect to all the Boholanos for such persistence, and I really admire how they talk with passion about their island and country.
 If you have a chance talk to them about their history you will be amazed. 😀

 Where to Stay in Bohol Island?

 As I said, Bohol has so many things to do and see that we decided to split our stay in two different areas of the island.
 That way we could enjoy different vibes and reach all the attractions in a small driving distance.
-If you want to explore the whole Bohol Island [what we strong recommend] just follow our tips to book best hotel for you.
+If you want to explore the whole Bohol Island [what we strong recommend] just follow our tips to book the best hotel for you.

 To enjoy the white sand beach book your accommodation in Panglao Island.
 The busiest beach is Alona, where you can find luxury resorts to middle range hotel.
-Just be aware that most of the cheapest hotels in Bohol offers only fan and cold shower.
+Just be aware that most of the cheapest hotels in Bohol offer only fan and cold shower.

 » Loboc River